Master Award in

 - Ethics in human resource management e.g. discrimination, harassment, racism, gender preference, nepotism, favouritism; employee satisfaction; compliance and grievance.

-Analysing the impact of an organisational strategy, structure and culture on the management of human resources
+Analysing the impact of an organisational strategy, structure, and culture on the management of human resources

 Course Coverage:

-- Culture and structure; culture led theoretical models: Schein, Hofstede, Handy; culture of organisation; interrelationships between HRM activities and culture.
+- Culture and structure; culture-led theoretical models: Schein, Hofstede, Handy; culture of organisation; interrelationships between HRM activities and culture.

-Proposing the effective appropriate HR strategy
+Proposing an effective and appropriate HR strategy

 Course Coverage: